bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 Many JavaScript developers are alarmed when they first try to use `$.ajax` to fetch data from another domain and their request fails.
 For example, you may try fetching data from a third-party API, and discover that your request consistently fails.

 As it turns out, for security reasons, XHRs to other domains are blocked by the browser.
-However, certain third-party APIs provide a response formatted as JSONP -- "JSON with Padding" -- which allows you to use their data even though it is hosted on another server.
+However, certain third-party APIs provide a response formatted as JSONP  &mdash; "JSON with Padding"  &mdash; which allows you to use their data even though it is hosted on another server.

-JSONP isn't exactly AJAX -- rather than using the browser's XHR functionality, it actually works by inserting a script tag into the page that contains the requested data, "padded" with a function wrapper.
+JSONP isn't exactly AJAX  &mdash; rather than using the browser's XHR functionality, it actually works by inserting a script tag into the page that contains the requested data, "padded" with a function wrapper.
 Nevertheless, jQuery lets you make a JSONP request with `$.ajax()` by specifying `'jsonp'` as the `dataType` in the configuration object.

     $.ajax({
       url: '/data/search.jsonp',